mariohernandez/component-based-development/README.md

 # Component Based Development in Drupal 8
-The component based development training focuses on 3 areas:
+The component based development training is broken down in 3 parts:

-1. Building components in Twig using a living styleguide.
+1. Building components in Twig using KSS Node.

 2. Prepping Drupal for component integration.

-3. Integrate components with Drupal.
+3. Integrating components with Drupal.

 ## Local environment setup

 During this training we will be using many of the popular front-end tools such as NodeJS, NVM, NPM, Gulp, and others.
-Although it is recommended  you have these tools installed and in functioning state, the only one that is ultimately required to be installed is NVM.
+Although it is recommended  you have these tools installed and in functioning state, the only one that is required to be installed is NVM.
 Follow the instructions below for installing and configuring NVM in your local environment.
-The rest of the tools will be installed as we work with our theme during training.
+The rest of the tools will be installed as we run theme compiling tasks later in the training.

 **NOTE**:  This is a full class and assistance with your local environment may be limited.